integrateddatasvc/agency-registry/README.md

   - ```nso```: National statistical office or agency
   - ```opendata```: Reserved for country national level open data (data.gov)

-## Identifers and basic information
+## Identifiers and basic information
-Several initiaives readilly collect and maintain basic information about agencies and assign them unique identifiers.
+Several initiatives readily collect and maintain basic information about agencies and assign them unique identifiers.
 We can leverage these to harvest/aggregate what we need, and add the additional metadata elements that we want to capture.

 Below list of sources we have identified and can be used to compile basic agency profile information.
 Note that only a few provide public API end point, and all seem to lack OpenAPI / Postman docs.
 Some offer a full database download.
 ROR seem like a good starting point for identifiers.